arg3t/Neocortex/Security Notebook/CTF/Leviathan.md

 ret
 ```

-The program asks the user for the input of a filename and then runs `/bin/cat %s` using the `system`{.verbatim} function call.
+The program asks the user for the input of a filename and then runs `/bin/cat %s` using the `system` function call.
 We can inject any command we want by separating the filename with *;* .
-We can simply create a file with the name \'; sh\' and run `printfile`{.verbatim}.
+We can simply create a file with the name \'; sh\' and run `printfile`.
 Bada Bing Bada Boom, we have a shell.(Ahdiemoo1j)

 ## leviathan3